Quest Diagnostics proudly supports the DEA National Prescription Drug Take Back Day on October 26, 2019

 Did you know that how you dispose of your prescription medicines is an urgent public health issue?

 Expired or unused prescription medicines that are kept at home or disposed of improperly often end up in the wrong hands with dangerous results.
-According to the DEA’s 2015 National Survey on Drug Use and Health:
+According to the DEA’s 2017 National Survey on Drug Use and Health1:

 The connection to the national opioid epidemic

 Opioids are a class of drugs that includes prescription painkillers and illegal drugs like heroin.
 When used properly, prescription pain medicines are an important tool for relieving suffering.
 But according to the US Centers for Disease Control and Prevention, we’re currently facing an opioid abuse crisis.
-Opioids were involved with 66 % of overdose deaths—nearly 115 each day—in 2016.
-By keeping unused pain medicine out of the wrong hands, National Prescription Drug Take Back Day is an important way to help prevent opioid addiction and overdose.
+In 2017, more than 70,000 people died from drug overdoses, and of those deaths, almost 68% involved a prescription or illicit opioid.2 By keeping unused pain medicine out of the wrong hands, National Prescription Drug Take Back Day is an important way to help prevent opioid addiction and overdose.

 Quest is a proud supporter of Prescription Drug Take Back Day—and we work hard every day to help doctors keep patients safe from drug misuse

-Quest’s Prescription Drug Monitoring (PDM) program helps doctors protect your health, and is a valuable tool in the fight against opioid misuse
+Quest’s Drug Monitoring program helps doctors protect your health, and is a valuable tool in the fight against opioid misuse

-In Quest’s PDM program, doctors use periodic urine drug testing to:
+In Quest’s Drug monitoring program, doctors use periodic urine drug testing to:

 - Monitor how treatment is going